 Welcome to Curacao port!

-Located in the Lesser Antilles, in the southern Caribbean Sea, 65 km (40 mi) north of the Venezuelan coast, Curacao island forms the group of the ABC Islands together with Aruba and Bonaire.
+Located in the Lesser Antilles, in the southern Caribbean Sea, 65 km/40 miles north of the Venezuelan coast, Curacao island forms the group of the ABC Islands together with Aruba and Bonaire.
 The island of Curacao is a constituent country of the Kingdom of the Netherlands and is the largest island of all three.
+Known for its picturesque capital, rich cultural heritage, gorgeous beaches and abundant marine world, Curacao is a frequent stop in Caribbean cruise itineraries.
+In this article, read about:

 Curacao Port Info

-The port of Curacao is located in Willemstad and consists of two cruise terminals: Mega Pier cruise terminal, situated a 10-15 minute walking distance from the city center, and Mathey Wharf terminal, situated closer to the downtown.
+The port of Curacao is located in Willemstad, the island’s capital, and consists of two cruise terminals: Mega Pier cruise terminal, situated a 10-15 minute walking distance from the city center, and Mathey Wharf terminal, situated closer to the downtown.

-Willemstad, the charming island’s capital, is divided into two parts: Otrobanda (meaning “the other side”), and Punda, where the main Willemstad attractions are.
-The two parts of the city are divided by St Anna Bay (Sint Annabaai) and connected to each other via Queen Emma Bridge, the pedestrian pontoon bridge, and a popular city landmark.
+Note: To better understand the position of the terminals, you should know that Willemstad is divided into two parts: Otrobanda (meaning “the other side”), and Punda, where the main Willemstad attractions are.
+The two parts of the city are divided by St Anna Bay (Sint Annabaai) and connected to each other via Queen Emma Bridge, the pedestrian pontoon bridge and a popular city landmark.
 The Queen Juliana Bridge is another bridge that connects the two parts of the city, built for automobile traffic in 1974.

 After you pass through the Renaissance Resort, you’ll reach Rif Fort village, an unusual, seafront shopping complex housed in a restored 19th-century fort.
 This is a famous tourist area where you’ll find many shops, ATMs, several restaurants, and tour operator booths offering trolley train rides, car rentals, bike rentals, and more.
 Less than a 5-minute walking distance from there you’ll reach the Queen Emma Bridge and the Punda side, where you can explore the main Willemstad highlights and historical landmarks.
 There is the main bus station as well, however, the buses don’t run regularly and I wouldn’t recommend you use them.